To work with licenses for Veeam Backup & Replication servers added to Veeam Backup Enterprise Manager:

-Veeam will connect the web license management portal to obtain a new key (data will be communicated securely using HTTPS).
+Veeam will connect to the web license management portal to obtain a new key (data will be communicated securely using HTTPS).

 You can instruct Veeam Backup Enterprise Manager to schedule automatic connection with Veeam licensing server and periodically send requests for a new license.
 For that, on the Details window, select the Update license key automatically check box.
 With this setting enabled, Veeam will start requesting a new license weekly, and 7 days before current license expiration date — daily.

 If this option is enabled in Enterprise Manager (even if deactivated in the Veeam backup console), automatic update will be performed anyway: Enterprise Manager will obtain a new key from Veeam licensing server and propagate it to all managed Veeam backup servers.

 For information on license management in Veeam Backup and Replication, see the Licensing section of the Veeam Backup & Replication User Guide.

 Veeam also supports a grace period after the license expiration date.
 For subscription license, it lasts for 30 days, for rental license — 2 months.
 During this period the product will be running, but a warning about license expiration (grace period) will appear in the main window and in the sessions information.